grafov/plantuml2mysql/README.md

     );
 ```

+# Installation

+The script not uses external dependencies.
+If you have installed Python 3
+properly then just download `plantuml2mysql.py` to appropriate location and
+run as any other Python script.

+# Future

-I just not need yet more features and satisfied with this code as is
+I just satisfied with this code as is but new features and fixes are welcome.
-but I'll merge your patches if you create something completely different.
+Code is public domain.

+Thank for contributions:

+* Benoît Bailleux for a lot of features.